We don't let the phone out of our hands. The average person spends 2 hours and 24 minutes on social media every day. That's about three days a month.

 Audience: mostly people between 13 and 25 years old.
 Diverse in gender and interests.
 Like short, entertaining videos.

 Content type: short videos (up to 1 minute).
-Emphasis on dancing, music, humour, and shuttles.
+Emphasis on dancing, music, humor, shuttles and creative visuals, such as using an audio waveform visualizer to add an engaging layer to trending audio clips.

 Suitable for viral promotion and reaching young audiences.